xpladev/docs/content/en/develop/develop/tools/contracts/common-example.md

 ```solidity
 StakingI public constant stakingContract = StakingI(0x0000000000000000000000000000000000000800);
 ```
-The contract directly integrates with CONX Chain's StakingI precompile contract to perform actual validator delegations.
+The contract uses the **StakingI** interface from **cosmos-evm-contracts** and integrates with CONX Chain's StakingI precompile at the address above to perform actual validator delegations.
+Install with: `npm install cosmos-evm-contracts`.

 #### 2. **Staking Function**
 ```solidity